input-output-hk/partner-chains/docs/intro.md

 An SPO registration performed in epoch N becomes active starting from epoch N+2, provided that it is valid.
 The `registration-status` command can be used to check:
-- whether the registration is considered valid, ie. if all signatures match the declared public
+- whether the registration is considered valid, i.e. if all signatures match the declared public key
 - whether the registration is active, or in case it is not, when it will become active If this command doesn't show your registration after a few minutes after it has been included in a Cardano block, it can mean that the registration was not submitted correctly.
-A common mistake is using either the wrong smart contracts version (determined by the CLI/node version) or using a wrong genesis UTXO.
+A common mistake is using either the wrong smart contracts version (determined by the CLI/node version) or using the wrong genesis UTxO.

 #### ariadne-parameters
-Returns ariadne parameters effective at given mainchain epoch number.
+Returns Ariadne parameters effective at given mainchain epoch number.

 ```shell
 $ pc-node ariadne-parameters